edissyum/opencapture/README.md

 The functionnalities of Open-Capture are :
    - Fully web interface for videocoding : No installation needed on user's workstation
    - OCR On Fly.
-Draw a rectangle on the image, get the text directly in your input
+Draw a rectangle on the image, get the text directly in your input and save positions
-   - The core works on Linux (tested and Debian)
+   - The core works on Linux (tested on Debian)
    - Complex machine learning algorithms used to predict information locations from one invoice to another
-   - Find suppliers into a document using VAT Number, SIRET, SIREN or IBAN
+   - Find suppliers into a document using VAT Number, EMAIL, DUNS, BIC, SIRET, SIREN or IBAN
    - Find VAT Rate, no taxes amount and total taxes amount using powerful algorithm.
    - Wrote fully in Python for the backend, using Flask micro framework.
 Angular & Tailwind for the front
    - Already set to use **fra** or **eng** locales.
 Other locales could be added easily using simple json file
-   - Multiple ADR (LAD) profile, using INI file
    - SIRET/SIREN & VAT number verification (Only FR for now, could be disabled in form settings)
    - Complex locale REGEX used.
 Easy to improve and modify